WenqiJiang/graph-vector-search-on-FPGA/FPGA_multi_DDR/file_structure_multi_DDR.md

 We support breaking down all queries to batches, so we prepare for measuring performance with smaller batches, as well as preparing for the networked version.

+## V1.3 : FPGA_inter_query_v1.3_longer_FIFO_alt_PR : updating FIFO size to 512 and use alternative P&R strategies

+I found that FIFO depth plays a important role in placemet and routing.
+When setting as a small number, it will be treated as LUTs rather than FIFO.
+The P&R may then over-consume LUTs in a single SLR.
+I also evaluated alternative P&R strategies, which eventually can achieve 180 MHz for 4 channels.
+Specifically, Performance_WLBlockPlacement and Performance_Explore can achieve 180 MHz for 4 channels.

+## Unused V1.1 FPGA_inter_query_v1.1_multi_kernel : multi-kernel

+Based on FPGA_inter_query_v1, detached one kernel to the scheduler and multiple per-channel kernels.

+However:
+(1) I tried several P&R directives and frequencies, even the 1-kernel version does not work...
+(2) I have not implemented the host for multi-kernel yet.

+## Unused V1.2 FPGA_inter_query_v1.2_reduce_mem_interfaces : reduce input / output interfaces

+Based on FPGA_inter_query_v1, merging the inputs (queries, entries) into one interface; and outputs (dist, ids, debug) into one interface, in order to achieving better P&R.

+However:
+(1) This does not help P&R at all actually
+(2) The correctness is not tuned -> I have not set the offset between multiple inputs/outputs, just wanted to test whether P&R is better

 # Intra-query Parallel + Multi DRAM Channel

 Multiple PEs working on the same query.